Kernel Estimation for Panel Data with Heterogeneous Dynamics: Acknowledgments

-\thepage{S\arabic{page}} This supplementary appendix contains technical discussions omitted from the main text.
+\thepage{S\arabic{page}} This supplementary appendix contains technical discussions omitted from the main text and Monte Carlo simulation results.
 Appendix \ref{sec-proof} presents the proofs of the theorems in the main body of the paper.
 Appendix \ref{sec-lemma} presents the technical lemmas used in the proofs of the theorems.
 Appendices \ref{sec-expansion} and \ref{sec-series} present the technical discussions on the validity of the infinite-order expansions in Theorem \ref{thm-dens}.
+Appendix \ref{sec-simulation} presents the simulation results.